kvalge/US-States-R-Markdown/README.md

-Analysis of US State Facts and Figures data of state.x77 from R datasets package.
+The analysis of US State Facts and Figures data of state.x77 from R datasets package.